DUCKIE VISITS CAN THO

 We also gave a cash donation to the orphanage, which they appreciated.
 They said they needed money for things such as floor cleaner, dish washing liquid, shampoo and other necessities that we weren’t able to get.
 But the donation would cover some of these things for the next few months…

 We had a great time overall and can’t wait to go back next year with our school group again.
 Here is my diary of the trip in detail:

-of July 2013, Our school Principal, School Chaplain and I ventured off to Vietnam with a group of Year 10 students from Mildura, Victoria.
+On the 17th of July 2013, Our school Principal, School Chaplain and I ventured off to Vietnam with a group of Year 10 students from Mildura, Victoria.
 It is the second year of introducing overseas service camps in our school and it was our first time to Vietnam.
 The aim of our trip was to immerse our students into a whole new experience, getting them out of their comfort zones and explore their skills and talents through service at an orphanage.
-After weeks of preparation, we finally made it to the Orphanage on the 18th
+After weeks of preparation, we finally made it to the Orphanage on the 18th of July.

 DAY 1 17/07/13:

 We arrived into Ho Chi Minh City to a blast of humidity, rain and steamy heat as we walked out of the doors of the airport into our transfer.
 We had arrived at about 4:30pm, settled into our hotel and immediately went off to explore the streets of Saigon.
 For most of our group, it was their first time flying and being in another country – so there was a lot of “oohing” and “aahing” and “wow’s” as we walked along.
 Bright lights, overcrowded areas, busy roads, haggling were all things we witnessed on our first night.
 By 11pm that evening, we were in bed ready to catch our next flight out to Dong Hoi in Central Vietnam and onwards to the orphanage.